-What is turnip (Brassica napus var. napus )?
+What is a turnip (Brassica napus var. napus )?

 Characteristics of turnip